HiXray-author/HiXray/README.md

 # [Towards]

 This repository is the official **HiXray dataset**.
-#### HiXray Dataset Download Link
-Please go to the [webpage](https://github.com/DIG-Beihang/XrayDetection) and download according to the prompts.
+#### HiXray Dataset Download Link: Please go to the [webpage](https://github.com/DIG-Beihang/XrayDetection) and download according to the prompts.

 #### HiXray dataset: